Departments of Physics and Computer Science

 Ph.D., Cornell University, Physics, 1980

 My research involves using computer simulations to understand a wide variety of systems, particularly near phase transitions.
-At present I am working on modeling three dimensional melting of colloid suspensions, network analysis of the U.S. patent citation database, and models relevant to neuroscience.
+At present I am working on modeling three dimensional melting of colloid suspensions, network analysis of the U.S. patent citation database, asset exchange models of wealth distributions (see for example our work on the Asset Exchange Model), lattice models of earthquakes, and models relevant to neuroscience.

 Previous research has included simulations of the glass transition, granular matter, diffusion in porous media, lattice models of lipid bilayers, quantum Monte Carlo simulations of disordered superconductors, and two dimensional melting.
 Funding for much of this research has come from the Petroleum Research Fund (PRF) of the American Chemical Society.
 Currently, the colloid research is funded by PRF.